You have no items in your shopping cart.

 Cuttings: Cuttings can be taken from the non-blooming tips of coleus plants.
 Rooting in water is easy and they can be grown in water on a windowsill for quite some time before they begin to decline.
 Rooting in sterile potting soil is the best method, and rooting hormone can be helpful but is not absolutely necessary for coleus.
 Cuttings should be about 2-3 inches long and have at least one set of leaf nodes (with the leaves removed) beneath the surface of the soil.
 The soil should be kept warm and moist and rooting should occur within two weeks for most varieties.
 Keep in mind that it is illegal to propagate patented varieties.

 Coleus as Houseplants: Coleus can be grown as houseplants, but particular attention must be given to light, water, humidity, and pest control.
 Any Coleus can be kept in the house, so you are limited only by the amount of brightly lit space you have available.
 You should turn your plant regularly when grown in a window so the plant doesn't lean too much in one direction.
 If you don't have a window that allows bright light you might want to consider supplementing with florescent fixtures.
-Many people grow their Coleus under florescent grow-lights or use them as a supplement to natural light.
-LED grow lights are also available.
+Many people grow their Coleus under florescent or LED grow-lights or use lights as a supplement to natural light.

 Like most houseplants, Coleus should be watered carefully.
 They don't want to be soggy but they don't want to be too dry either.
 Care must be taken not to overwater indoor Coleus, nor should they be allowed to get so dry that the plants wilt.
 They like a higher level of humidity than most houses have so they benefit from daily misting early in the day.
 You can root a coleus cutting in a vase of water on a windowsill for a temporary water garden.
 Ultimately you can pot up your plant and take a fresh cutting for your vase.